ravikram/Detection-of-Credit-Card-Frauds/README.md

 This project delves into the intricate world of credit card fraud detection using machine learning, showcasing my expertise in:

 **Data Handling and Preprocessing:**
+ - Data Acquisition: Obtained the heavy data file directly from Kaggle, bypassing the need to store it locally.
+This approach ensured efficient handling of large datasets without compromising on processing speed or resource utilization.
 - Imbalanced Dataset Management: Effectively tackled the challenge of imbalanced data (0.172% fraud) through Principal Component Analysis (PCA) with scikit-learn, ensuring robust model training.
 - Data Transformation: Employed robust scaling and standardization techniques to prepare the data for analysis.
 - Splitting and Shuffling: Maintained data integrity by shuffling rows and splitting the dataset into training, validation, and testing sets.